What Is a Timeshare and How Does It Work?

 Right-to-Use Timeshares

-Right-to-use timeshare contracts are usually found with properties that are out of the country.
+Right-to-use timeshare contracts are usually associated with properties outside the country.
 For instance, you can’t own property in Mexico unless you are a resident of that country.

 Instead, you can sign a right-to-use contract that grants you access to use the property.
-These contracts generally last somewhere between 30-99 years.
+These contracts generally last somewhere between 30 and 99 years.
 When the contract expires, the share goes back to the resort owner.

 Timeshare Rentals

-While this isn’t a type of timeshare contract, owners may have the option to rent their week out to another party if they cannot visit the resort during their designated week.
+While this isn’t a timeshare contract, owners may have the option to rent their week to another party if they cannot visit the resort during their designated week.

 Sites such as Redweek Rentals share timeshare rental listings with the general public.
-Alternatively, some timeshare clubs offer their own rental advertisement sites or pages for owners to advertise a timeshare rental.
+Alternatively, some timeshare clubs offer their own rental-advertisement sites or pages for owners to list timeshare rentals.

-These rentals can also be a good way to test out a certain location if you are considering buying a timeshare.
-This can help you determine if you actually want to buy a timeshare at a specific location since you can check out the amenities and property.
+These rentals can also be a good way to test out a specific location if you are considering buying a timeshare.
+This can help you determine whether you actually want to buy a timeshare at a particular area, since you can check out the amenities and the property.

 How Much Do Timeshares Cost?